Instructions to Authors

 The file name (one file for each figure) must include the figure number.
 Figure captions should be included at the end of the text and not in the figure file.
 Photographs should have a 300 dpi resolution, scanned images at least 600 dpi (preferably 1200 dpi).
 See the overview table of the preferred formats.

-Starting with issue 1/2013 we will have to introduce charges of 500 CZK/20 EUR per every printed page exceeding the limit of sixteen.
+Page charges of 500 CZK/20 EUR per every printed page apply to every page exceeding the (free) limit of sixteen.
 This will not apply to contributions, whose corresponding author is a current member of the Czech Geological Society.